DurgaPrasadPatra/hmpi_application/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

 ## Contact

-For questions or support, contact: team@environmental-analytics.com
+For questions or support, contact: durgatech555@gmail.com
+LinkedIn: www.linkedin.com/in/durgatech555

 ## Citation

 If you use this application in your research, please cite:

 ```
-Heavy Metal Pollution Indices Calculator (2024).
-Environmental Data Analytics Team.
+Heavy Metal Pollution Indices Calculator (2025).
 Available at: https://github.com/DurgaPrasadPatra/hmpi-calculator

 ```